aalemayhu/xdp-playground/README.md

 > NOTE: This is a work in progress and the framework for writing a challenge is
 > mostly ready what remains is the verification bits and execution verdict of
 > the XDP program.
 These should hopefully be done soon.
 You are invited to send
-> patches if you want to see it ready faster.
+> patches if you want to see it ready sooner.
 This can be removed when the
 > verification and user feedback is implemented.

 # XDP playground